 Below you will find answers to some common questions about our Premedicine and Allied Health Professions program.
 In addition, we strongly suggest that interested students meet with the director of Premedicine and Allied Health Professions, and attend programs, information sessions and health professions-related events early in their academic careers to begin exploring options.

 Premedicine and predentistry students at Davidson have a wide range of majors from Neuroscience to Africana Studies to Art History.
 You should plan to major in a discipline that excites you and for which you have the most aptitude.
 However, you must plan to take one or two prerequisite courses each semester.

-Students who have an interest in a career in medicine, dentistry or an allied health profession should plan to attend the Premedicine and Allied Health Professions meeting in the fall (September), where you will hear from premedicine faculty and staff; faculty and staff from the Health and Human Values Department; directors of the Center for Civic Engagement and the Dean Rusk International Studies Program; officers of prehealth professional societies; and local physicians, among others.
+Students who have an interest in a career in medicine, dentistry, veterinary or an allied health profession should plan to attend the Premedicine and Allied Health Professions meeting in the fall (September), where you will hear from premedicine faculty and staff; faculty and staff from the Health and Human Values Department; directors of the Center for Civic Engagement, Center for Career Development, and the Dean Rusk International Studies Program; officers of prehealth professional societies; and local physicians, among others.
 Also, schedule a meeting with Premedicine and Allied Health Professions Director Naila Mamoon to discuss a plan of study that will equip you well for your future career.

 There are a lot of courses available for first-year students interested in the Premedicine and Allied Health Professions program, so please review the list of recommended courses on the Plan of Study page.
 You will be able to make adjustments to your schedule once you are here on campus.